Skip to content

 Plan Framework

-Part of the charge of the Corridor Working Group is the development of a framework that will guide what the final plan covers.
-The framework and content for the Route 146 Corridor Management Plan is anticipated to be based off of guidance from the National Scenic Byways Program which suggests the following 14 elements should be included in a CMP:
+Part of the charge of the Corridor Working Group was the development of a framework to guide what the final plan includes.
+The framework and content for the Route 146 Corridor Management Plan was based off of guidance from the National Scenic Byways Program which suggests the following 14 elements should be included in a CMP:

 • A map identifying the corridor boundaries and the location of intrinsic qualities and different land uses within the corridor